 If there’s one word that is a great candidate to becoming word(s) of the year, it’s “Digital Nomad“.
 You can find the word being used all the time, and many successful bloggers, aspiring bloggers or remote workers seem to want to associate themselves with the coolness of this term.
+Few people, however, have an idea about how to become a Digital Nomad.

 As I’m about to embark on my own journey to become a Digital Nomad, at least temporarily, this article acts as a way to share the research I did for my own adventure.
 The overarching question I try to answer is “How to become a Digital Nomad”, and I zoom in on finances, gear, best locations and several different ways of going about it.
 I also give some examples of jobs that fit a nomadic lifestyle, share blog tips and tell you a bit more about my own journey.